Using epidist to estimate delay between symptom onset and positive test for an Ebola outbreak in Sierra Leone

 That is, \(\mu\) and \(\sigma\) such that when \(x \sim \mathcal{N}(\mu, \sigma)\) then \(\exp(x)\) has a lognormal distribution.

-To prepare the data, we begin by transforming the date columns to ptime
+To prepare the data, we begin by filtering for the relevant columns and converting the date columns to Date

 mutate(